Takanekido Station: Lines

-Takanekido Station is served by the Shin-Keisei Line, and is located 20.1 kilometers from the terminus of the line at Matsudo Station.
+Takanekido Station is served by the Keisei Matsudo Line, and is located 20.1 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 The station consists of a single island platform, with an elevated station building.

 Platforms

 History

-Takanekido Station was opened on October 8, 1948.
+Takanekido Station was opened on 8 October 1948 on the Shin-Keisei Electric Railway.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 8,509 passengers daily.